blueberrys/cc-blue-api/README.md

 # cc-blue-api
 Boilerplate ComputerCraft API

-Warning: This project is currently under development and is probe to undocumented breaking changes until officially released.
+Warning: This project is currently under development and is prone to undocumented breaking changes until officially released.

 #### Features: